credativ/credativ-pg-migrator/FEATURE_MATRIX.md

 # Feature Matrix

-// TODO - talbe is not complete
+// TODO - table is NOT complete

 Different features and differently supported across various database connectors.
 This file provides overview of the supported features and their status.